tartley/algorithmic-generation-of-opengl-geometry/presentation.rst

 .. class:: handout

     So here's our draw function, that gets called every frame.
 It's very simple and minimal, but it's all you need.
+This is the last tweak we'll need to apply to our renderer.
 Everything you see today is drawn by this inner loop.

     We're iterate through all the items.
 The push and mult matrix